ABOUT THE FOUNDATION

 The GeoSentinel Foundation was founded in October 2019 with a clear objective: to fund critical research that will reduce the spread of infectious diseases and other health challenges that can harm vulnerable populations or catalyze the next pandemic.

-Specifically, the Foundation supports the work of GeoSentinel, a collaborative network early warning system originally created by the International Society of Travel Medicine (ISTM) and the U.S. Centers for Disease Control and Prevention (CDC).
+Primarily, the Foundation supports the work of GeoSentinel, a collaborative network originally created by the International Society of Travel Medicine (ISTM) and the U.S. Centers for Disease Control and Prevention (CDC).
 The Foundation also supports other projects that enhance global health at the local, regional, and international levels.